cchurch/api-docs/source/includes/_api_asset.md

 ## Prefetch Image

 > Request

 ```shell
 curl -v -G "https://login.eagleeyenetworks.com/asset/cloud/image.jpg?start_timestamp=[START_TIMESTAMP];id=[CAMERA_ID];webhook_url=[WEBHOOK_URL]A=[VIDEOBANK_SESSIONID]"
 ```

 > Webhook JSON POST Response

 ```json
 { "event:": "[EVENT]" }
 ```

 This API call will ensure the image is in the cloud.
-If the image is no in the cloud it will do a background upload request to the bridge to aquire the image into the cloud.
+If the image is not in the cloud it will do a background upload request to the bridge to aquire the image into the cloud.
 A webhook provided with the call will be triggered when the upload is successful or an error has occurred.
 The webhook will be triggered as a POST with JSON formatted data.

 ### HTTP Request
 `GET https://login.eagleeyenetworks.com/asset/cloud/image.jpg`